jrbourbeau/pyunfold/docs/source/installation.rst

 Development Version
 -------------------

-The latest development version of PyUnfold can be install directly from GitHub
+The latest development version of PyUnfold can be installed directly from GitHub

 .. code-block:: bash